 New Mexico gunman who killed 3 wore bulletproof vest, left note

 Police added new details to the profile of the lone gunman and the weaponry he used as he walked through his residential neighborhood before being confronted by officers and fatally shot outside a church.
-The shooter fired dozens of rounds during the rampage, according to authorities, most from the home he shared with his father.
+The shooter discharged more than 190 rounds during the rampage, according to authorities, most of them from the home he shared with his father.

 Farmington Police Chief Steve Hebbe said in a news conference that 18-year-old Beau Wilson was wearing what appeared to be a modified vest with steel plates and that the note was found in his pocket.
 Handwritten in green lettering, the message said in part, "if your reading this im the end of the chapter."

-Hebbe said Wilson began shooting with an AR-15 rifle but quickly dropped that into some bushes even though it still held more live ammunition.
+Wilson began shooting with an AR-15 rifle just outside his home, from the front porch area, but quickly dropped that into some bushes even though it still held more live ammunition, police said.

 The gunman continued firing with two pistols, discarding a .22-caliber gun and then depleting rounds from a 9-mm handgun in the final shootout with police, during which he let off at least 18 rounds.